 Through my brother Geoffrey Curtis, also a CUMC member, (women were barred) Robin and I first met and climbed together in June 1941, in Wasdale.
 Later that summer we climbed on Ben Nevis and in Glencoe.
 Robin had obtained an exploration grant so, more distant lands being inaccessible in wartime, he explored the Bidean nam Bian massif, and we made a new climb there, South Buttress, Stob Choire nan Lochan.

-In 1942, having graduated with a work in the Ministry of Supply in Baker Street.
+In 1942, having graduated with a First in Maths he was directed to work in the Ministry of Supply in Baker Street.
 In 1943 we married and were both working in London but visited the crags whenever possible.